zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/clauses.md

 ms.locfileid: "74354137"
 ---
 # <a name="clauses-visual-basic"></a>Klauseln (Visual Basic)
-The topics in this section document Visual Basic run-time clauses.
+In den Themen in diesem Abschnitt werden Visual Basic Lauf Zeit Klauseln dokumentiert.

 ## <a name="in-this-section"></a>In diesem Abschnitt
  [Alias](../../../visual-basic/language-reference/statements/alias-clause.md)